-Day 3: North Cost through Nelson approaching Abel Tasman National Park.
+Day 3: North Coast through Nelson approaching Abel Tasman National Park

 We slept in Motupipi.
 I thought we were rolling up to a beautiful field but it was a damn parking lot.
 But the drive there was unbeatable and we met a nice German couple.

-Day 4: Drove up to Abel Tasman, then to Nelson Lakes National Park, Then Paparoa National Park and ended up in Barrytown.
+Day 4: Abel Tasman, Nelson Lakes National Park, Paparoa National Park & Barrytown.

 The camp spot in Barrytown was our favorite.
 It was right on the beach, had a beautiful grassy field with a mountain in the back.
 We shared it with probably the coolest people we ever met.
 A German couple traveling in a van for a year before starting their medical careers.

-Day 5: Drove from Barrytown to Hokitika Gorge then to Mount Aspiring to Wanaka lake for the night (another long day)
+Day 5: Barrytown to Hokitika Gorge, Mount Aspiring to Wanaka Lake

 We woke up fairly early, connected with the German couple on Facebook and got on our way to Hokitika.
 The town was cute.
 I had on my list to go to the gorge without any expectations but I figured it was on my list so we should go.
 We drove about 30-40 minutes to the gorge and pulled up to a parking lot that lead us on a short walk.
 We walk through the trees and then BOOM!
 The water.

 We had a long drive ahead so we ate lunch there and drove to Mt.
 Aspiring.
 I wish we had more time to stay here but we kind of had to hustle along.
 I would allow more time here than we did if you go.